JabRef/user-documentation/en/GVKHelp.md

 To fetch entries from GVK, choose **Search -&gt; Web search**, and the search interface will appear in the side pane.
 Select **GVK (Gemeinsamer Verbundkatalog)** in the dropdown menu.
 To start a search, enter the words of your query, and press **Enter** or the **Fetch** button.

+The results are displayed in the [import inspection window](ImportInspectionDialog).
+In case an error occurs, it is shown in a popup.

+# Advanced search

 You can simply enter words / names / years you want to search for, or you can specify search keys.
 Supported keys are:

 -   all - all words.
 Not specifYing a search key results in an "all" search